DiegoViera1511/DiegoViera1511/README.md

 # About Me:
-My name is Diego Manuel Viera Martinez, and I am a Computer Science professional.
-I studied at the University of Havana, where I developed a solid foundation in various aspects of computing.
+My name is Diego Manuel Viera Martinez, and I am a Computer Science.
+I am studying at the University of Havana, where I am developing a solid foundation in various aspects of computing.
 My native language is Spanish, but I am also proficient in English, which enables me to engage with a wider community in the tech field.
 <br/><br/>